Clinical Human Factors Group

-- Clinical Human Factors Group set up by Martin Bromiley with support from the Health Foundation in 2007
+- The Clinical Human Factors Group was set up by Martin Bromiley with support from the Health Foundation in 2007.

 - Established as an independent campaign group, it aims to stimulate dialogue and demonstrate how a better understanding of the role of human factors.